 Querying a number of tables

-There is perhaps a case the place we wish to fetch rows from each the and desk and match them.
-To do this, we want a question.
+There is perhaps a case the place we wish to fetch rows from each the posts and customers desk and match them.
+To do this, we want a JOIN question.

 Within the earlier article, we used an outer be a part of when fetching the consumer with the tackle as a result of the tackle is non-compulsory.
 Outer joins protect the rows that don’t have matching values.